Endeavour2016/algorithm_demos/README.md

-# algorithmDemos
+# algorithm practices
-This project mainly contains the implementaion of basic sort algorithms and data structures.
+implementaion of basic data structures and algorithm.